grpc/proposal/A74-xds-config-tears.md

 bool is_dynamic = 2;
 ```

-If that field is set to true, then if the cluster name is not present in
+If that field is set to true, then if the cluster name is not present
-the XdsConfig, the cds policy will obtain a subscription handle from the
+in the XdsConfig, the cds policy will obtain a subscription handle from
-XdsDependencyManager if it has not already done so.
-This handle will
+the XdsDependencyManager (or the interface wrapping it) if it has not
-not be released until the cds policy is destroyed.
+already done so.
+This handle will not be released until the cds policy
+is destroyed.

 Note that when XdsDependencyManager returns a new configuration that
 removes a cluster, the cds policy for that cluster may continue to